Airline Ticket Pricing Strategy: A Look Into Cathay Pacific’s Pricing🛬

 Airlines are very cautious about missing golden pricing opportunities.
 Most airlines want to exploit the increasing demand for seats or flights.
 It is common for airlines to add incremental amounts to airline flight ticket prices during an upward peak – otherwise known as yield management – to make more profit contribution dollars per flight.

-Without objective competitive, market and customer intelligence, airlines find it very difficult to know by how much they should drop airline flight ticket prices or increase them.
+Without objective competition, market, and customer intelligence, airlines find it very difficult to know by how much they should drop airline flight ticket prices or increase them.
 If an airline doesn’t take their competitors airline flight ticket prices into consideration when they load their prices into the system, there’s a risk of them being noncompetitive and slow to react to the market.
-When this happens, competitors swoop on other airlines customers, capturing, in turn, another airline’s ‘share of wallet’ opportunities.
+When this happens, competitors swoop in on other airlines customers, capturing the other airline’s ‘share of wallet’ opportunities.

 Note: Price drops and increases like this are associated with airlines that use a cost-plus pricing strategy, i.e., they set their airline flight ticket prices by adding a mark up to their cost.

 A key danger of a cost-plus pricing strategy in a volatile pricing market is that there’s an increased danger of airlines underselling inventory when the commodity market is low and over-charging when the market is high.

 Prices also change when airlines need to balance their capacity.
 If an airline has limited network capacity, it may choose to increase prices to inhibit customer demand.
 If an airline has full network capacity, conversely, they may choose to lower prices to sell a larger proportion of inventory upfront for guaranteed cash flow (if that is the strategy or commercial requirement at the time).

 What airline ticket pricing strategy is used to set prices?